olivermolenschot/InsightFlow/README.md

         Cleans, merges, and formats the data based on user-defined parameters.

     Feature Engineering & Model Training
-        Creates lagged features, rolling averages, or technical indicators.
-        Trains a classification or regression model (e.g., scikit-learn, PyTorch) that outputs a simple “buy” or “not buy” signal.
+        Trains a classification model (e.g., scikit-learn, PyTorch) that outputs a simple “buy” or “not buy” signal, for the given asset.
         Saves the trained model artifact for reproducibility.

     Serving Inference